jamesplease/fi-calc-guide/src/introduction/backtesting.md

 _backtesting_.
 Backtesting is a strategy used in different industries including finance, meteorology, and oceanography.

-Backtesting is a one tool, but not the only tool, that you can use to understand and estimate the performance of a particular withdrawal strategy.
+Backtesting can be a powerful tool if you believe that the market during your retirement will perform no worse than the worst market in the available data set.

 ## Future Performance